Have you heard the Good News??

 Therefore let every one who is godly offer prayer to Thee.

 We can also translate the last sentence, "This is how the godly pray."
-In other words, this is the spirit of the godly man.
-The happy man (for that is the blessed man) is the man whose transgression is forgiven and in whose spirit there is no deceit (vss.
-1, 2).
+In other words, this is the spirit of the godly person.
+The blessed person is the person whose transgression is forgiven and in whose spirit there is no deceit.
 The King James Version translates "deceit" as "guile."
 The expression "without guile" is used to describe those who meet Christ at His coming (Rev. 14:5).
 They are those who live without pretense, without hypocrisy, who frankly acknowledge their need of divine mercy.
 They live by the forgiveness of sins.

-We have made two points.
-First, the forgiveness of sins is the very essence of the gospel message.
-Second, the basic characteristic of the Christian community is that they constantly confess their belief in and need of the forgiveness of sins.
+The forgiveness of sins is the very essence of the gospel message.
+The basic characteristic of the Christian community is that they constantly confess their belief in and need of the forgiveness of sins.
 They have eternal life and are saved.

 The justice of God demands perfect righteousness.
 A perfect God does not lower His standard simply because we are now sinners.
 God requires of us today just what He required of Adam before the fall— perfect obedience to His holy law.
 In order to stay out of debt, we would have to meet the demands of that law every moment of our existence.
 But is there anyone filled with the Holy Spirit who meets that demand in this life?
 Of course not.
 James says,